Hopefully, your divorce will be uncontested.

-Reassure your children that you love them, that you will always be their parents, and that the divorce was not their fault.
-Convey to the children that your family will get through this and offer to support them through this adjustment.
+Reassure your children that you love them.
+Let them know that you will always be their parents.
+Continue to remind them that the divorce was not their fault.
+Convey to the children that your family will get through this.
+Offer to support them through this adjustment.

 Acknowledge your children’s feelings and let them know that their feelings will be considered when making important decisions.
 If your children have difficulty expressing their feelings help them put their feelings into words.